-As we can see in Fig.1:
+As we can see in the above Graph:

-- Solar Collector's thermal performance decreases when Ti (entering fluid temperature) is higher and/or Ta (ambient temperature) is lower.
+Solar Collector's thermal performance decreases when Ti (entering fluid temperature) is higher and/or Ta (ambient temperature) is lower.

 Solar Collector's thermal performance increases when Ti (entering fluid temperature) is lower and/or Ta (ambient temperature) is higher.

 So in hotter climates, where (Ti-Ta) is low, the best performing collectors are the one with a steeper inclined performance curves and in colder climates (such as in Canada and North of the United States) the best performing collectors are the one with a flatter performance curve.

-- The blue Line reflects unglazed solar panel performance.
+The blue Line reflects unglazed solar panel performance.
 They offer the steepest (Highest Y intercept value) curve, meaning they perform very well the entering fluid temperature is low and ambient air temperature is high (warm air).
 The steep slope shows that decreasing air temperature (or increasing entering fluid temperature) take a big toll on performance.
 This type of solar collector is great for heating pools in the summer because pool temperatures are usually fairly close to daytime air temperatures in the summer when pool use occurs (Ti-Ta is at its minimum, and efficiency is at its max).

-- The red line reflects glazed flat plate solar panel performance.
+The red line reflects glazed flat plate solar panel performance.
 They offer slightly lower Y intercept values because the glass coating reflects some light, but the efficiency slope is flatter than unglazed panels because the glazed panels have insulation inside and trap the absorber's heat inside the collector's box. as a result the panel looses less heat when outdoor air is cooler.

 Having free hot water from your solar panels is fun but to payback your investment (the cost of panels, storage tank, piping, control, etc...) you need to make use of the generated heat.
-Living in Canada and having a lot of hot water in July and August in excess of your domestic hot water demand is simply a waste.
-The reason is simple, a solar generated unused heat, is a wasted heat that don't count in your installation annual efficiency, because that wasted heat do not offset any KWh from your utility bill.
+Living in Canada or the Northerm part of the US and having a lot of hot water in July and August in excess of your domestic hot water demand is simply a waste.A solar generated unused heat, is a wasted heat that don't count in your installation annual efficiency and savings, because that wasted heat do not offset any KWh from your utility bill.

 The intersection between the Green and Red performance line in Fig.2 is at (Ti-Ta)/G=0.4.
-Assuming we are in Montreal where:
+Assuming we are in Montreal (Quebec) where:

-- Outdoor temperature is at -30⁰ C and our Solar Panels are used for space heating where the heating loop is heated from 104 ⁰F (Ti=104 ⁰F=40⁰C) to 120 ⁰F.
+Outdoor temperature is at -30⁰ C and our Solar Panels are used for space heating where the heating loop is heated from 104 ⁰F (Ti=104 ⁰F=40⁰C) to 120 ⁰F.
 In half sunny half cloudy day with G=500 W/m². = 158 Btu/hr.ft² (Ti-Ta)/G= (104+20)/158=0.78 way on the right of the intersection point.
 This gives us a thermal efficiency of 0.35 or 35% for vacuum tube collectors versus a 0.1 or 10% efficiency for glazed flat plate collector.

-- Outdoor temperature is at 0⁰C and our Solar Panels are used for space heating where the heating loop is heated from 104 ⁰F (Ti=104 ⁰F=40⁰C) to 120 ⁰F.
+Outdoor temperature is at 0⁰C and our Solar Panels are used for space heating where the heating loop is heated from 104 ⁰F (Ti=104 ⁰F=40⁰C) to 120 ⁰F.
 In half sunny half cloudy day with G=500 W/m². = 158 Btu/hr.ft² (Ti-Ta)/G= (104-32)/158=0.45 way on the right of the intersection point.
 This gives us a thermal efficiency of 0.4 or 40% for both types of collectors.

 In the city of Montreal we have 121 110 Heating Hours for outdoor temperatures below 0⁰ C (where heating demand is high to medium) and 54 385 Heating Hours for outdoor temperatures above 0⁰ C (where heating demand is moderate to low).

-As we can see in Fig.3:
+As we can see in the above graph:

-- Between the months of April and end of October, Glazed Flat Plate Collectors generate much more energy than Vacuum tubes Collectors in a scale exceeding Building Hot Water demand.
+- Between the months of May and September, Glazed Flat Plate Collectors generate much more energy than Vacuum tubes Collectors, exceeding Building Hot Water demand.
 Generated Hot Water in Excess of demand is not counted toward annual Collectors' thermal efficiency.

-- Between the months of November and end of March, Glazed Flat Plate Collectors generate much less energy than Vacuum tubes Collectors in a scale far below Building Hot Water demand.
+- Between the months of October and end of April, Glazed Flat Plate Collectors generate much less energy than Vacuum tubes Collectors in a scale far below Building Hot Water demand.